Risk and optimal policies in bandit experiments: Formal properties under gaussian rewards

 \subsection{Piece-wise constant policies and batched bandits}

 While we are not able to characterize the optimal Bayes policy in closed form, it is possible to construct (Lebesgue) measurable policies whose Bayes risk is arbitrarily close to $V^{*}(\cdot)$.
 One way to do so is using piece-wise constant policies.
 In fact, a bandit experiment with such a policy is equivalent to a batched bandit experiment, where the data is forced to be considered in batches.
 The results in this section thus give an upper bound on the welfare loss due to batching.
-In Appendix \ref{sec:Details-on-computation}, we argue that the optimal piece-wise constant policy for the general $K$-armed bandit problem can be feasibly computed even if $K$ is moderately large.
-Hence, batched bandits are also useful as a device for approximating the (fully) optimal policy in those settings.